17 Fun Facts About Deep Blue Sea

-15. LL Cool J channeled a shark in the music video for the movie's theme song.
+15. LL Cool J channeled a shark in the music video for Deep Blue Sea's theme song.

 He had a hard time putting in the contact lenses for the "Deepest Bluest (Shark's Fin)" music video.

-16. There are a number of shark myths in the movie.
+16. a number of shark myths are featured in Deep Blue Sea.

 Deep Blue Sea’s makos somehow develop the ability to swim backward—and as one character notes, that is, in fact, a physical impossibility.
 No matter how big a shark's brain is, that's not going to change.
 You can enjoy a more thorough takedown of the film’s “science” and leaps in logic here.

 17. Deep Blue Sea was the first movie Stephen King saw after he was nearly killed in an accident.